boostsecurityio/poutine/README.md

 ## See Also

 For examples of vulnerabilities in GitHub Actions workflows, you can explore the [Messy poutine GitHub organization](https://github.com/messypoutine).
-It showcases real-world vulnerabilities from Open Source projects readily exploitable for educational purposes.
+It showcases real-world vulnerabilities from open-source projects readily exploitable for educational purposes.

 To get started with some hints, try using `poutine` to analyze the `messypoutine` organization:
 ``` bash